M4RKUS28/Piatto/docs/cloud_architecture/script.md

 **(Animate to `03_database_storage.md`)**

-Our backend service is stateful, relying on a managed **Cloud SQL** instance for our primary PostgreSQL database, which handles everything from user data to saved recipes.
+Our backend service is stateful, relying on a managed **Cloud SQL** instance for our primary MySQL database, which handles everything from user data to saved recipes.
 For user-generated content, like ingredient photos, we leverage the elastic, virtually infinite scalability of **Cloud Storage Buckets**.

 **(Animate to `04_full_architecture.md`)**